Gfuen/AWSSecurityCert/awssecuritystudy.md

     - Package the source code in a zip file and upload it to an S3 bucket
     - Set the signer profile in the code signing option of the Lambda function

+# AWS Step Functions

+- AWS Step Functions are for orchestrating and managing complex, multi-step workflows involving various AWS services or custom code.
+- Use Case: AWS Step Functions, on the other hand, is used for coordinating and managing multi-step, serverless workflows involving AWS services, Lambda functions, and more.
+It’s more about defining the flow and logic of your application.
+- Layman Example: Think of building an e-commerce order processing system.
+When an order is placed, several steps need to happen in sequence: validate payment, check inventory, generate an invoice, and then notify the customer.

+# AWS Batch

+- AWS Batch is for processing a large number of independent, parallelizable tasks efficiently.
+- Use Case: AWS Batch is designed for running large-scale, parallel, and batch computing workloads, such as data processing, image rendering, and scientific simulations.
+- Layman Example: Imagine you have a huge collection of photos, and you want to apply a filter to each photo to make it look vintage.
+Each photo can be processed independently, and you want to do this for thousands of photos.

+# AWS CodeDeploy

+- CodeDeploy is the service that deploys your application to the existing EC2 instance(s).
+It does not take into account LoadBalancing or scaling etc.
+- Can be deployed to on-prem instances

+# AWS ElasticBeanstalk

+- ElasticBeanstalk is more of the PaaS service, that provides you all the wrapping you need to scale your application so you don't need to worry about the DevOps aspect.
+Like monitoring, scaling etc.

 ## DDOS 101

 - Attacks designed to overload websites